kitsudaiki/SakuraTree-Documentation/source/build.rst

       - **version**
       - **task**

-    * - libssl-dev
-      - >= 1.1.0
-      - For tls-encrypted data-transfer.

     * - libboost-filesystem-dev
       - >= 1.60
       - Used for file interactions like for example listing files in a directory or check if a path exist.